 27.7.5 Constrained Output Generators in the Real-Time Market

-A COG that can be started up and complete its Minimum Run Time within a five-hour period can be committed by the STUC.
-A COG that can be started up within the applicable RTUC run as described in Section 34.3 can be committed by the RTUC.
-The RTD will dispatch a COG up to its PMax or down to zero (0) to ensure a feasible Real-Time Dispatch.
-The COG is eligible to set the RTM LMP in any Dispatch Interval in which a portion of its output is needed to serve Demand, not taking into consideration its Minimum Run Time constraint.
-For the purpose of making this determination and setting the RTM LMP, the CAISO treats a COG as if it were flexible with an infinite Ramp Rate between zero (0) and its PMax, and uses the COG’s Calculated Energy Bid.
-In any Dispatch Interval where none of the output of a COG is needed as a flexible resource to serve Demand, the CAISO shall not dispatch the unit.
-In circumstances in which the output of the COG is not needed as a flexible resource to serve Demand, but the unit nonetheless is online as a result of a previous commitment or Dispatch Instruction by the CAISO, the COG is eligible for Minimum Load Cost compensation.
+A Constrained Output Generator that can be started up and complete its Minimum Run Time within a five-hour period can be committed by the STUC.
+A Constrained Output Generator that can be started up within the applicable RTUC run as described in Section 34.3 can be committed by the RTUC.
+The RTD will dispatch a Constrained Output Generator up to its PMax or down to zero (0) to ensure a feasible Real-Time Dispatch.
+The Constrained Output Generator is eligible to set the RTM LMP in any Dispatch Interval in which a portion of its output is needed to serve Demand, not taking into consideration its Minimum Run Time constraint.
+For the purpose of making this determination and setting the RTM LMP, the CAISO treats a Constrained Output Generator as if it were flexible with an infinite Ramp Rate between zero (0) and its PMax, and uses the Constrained Output Generator’s Calculated Energy Bid.
+In any Dispatch Interval where none of the output of a Constrained Output Generator is needed as a flexible resource to serve Demand, the CAISO shall not dispatch the unit.
+In circumstances in which the output of the Constrained Output Generator is not needed as a flexible resource to serve Demand, but the unit nonetheless is online as a result of a previous commitment or Dispatch Instruction by the CAISO, the Constrained Output Generator is eligible for Minimum Load Bid Cost compensation.

 * * * * *